Clicky

 Free Online Classes for Humanities

-This course is a fact-paced introduction program to modern and contemporary US poetry, emphasizing experimental verses- from Emily Dickenson and Walt Whitman up to the present.
+This course is a fact-paced introduction program to modern and contemporary US poetry, emphasizing experimental verses- from Emily Dickinson and Walt Whitman up to the present.
 You can participate in this free online class even if you have no previous experience with poetry.

 Here, you will learn to read poems that are apparently ‘hard.’
 As you go along with the lyrics, you and the whole class will discuss the readings individually.
 This course is a lot easier than it seems, so it’s best to try it.